kylebreynolds/professional-readme-generator/README.md

   ## Description
-  An application that generates a professional README using information input by user
+  Application to generate README using input by user

   ## Table of Contents